YOGA

 Why go to a class?

 There are yoga videos and books galore, but nothing compares to being in a class with a teacher to give you feedback and help you avoid injury.
-We all have imbalances in our bodies, from the natural asymmetry of how we go through our daily activities, to our recreational and even competitive pursuits.
+We all have imbalances in our bodies, from the natural asymmetry of our daily activities to our recreational and even competitive pursuits.
 A trained and experienced teacher will recognize these and be able to assist students with addressing them.
 All props are provided, except mats.
 Please bring your own mat.
 To participate in a class at Connect PT, we do require that students be able to get up and down unassisted from the floor.
-If that is not possible for you we can arrange individualized instruction that would allow you to try yoga.
+If that is not possible for you, we can arrange individualized instruction that would allow you to try yoga.